Forest Service, Department of Agriculture.

 6. Grant Requirements

 a.
-Once an application is selected, funding will be obligated to the grant recipient through a grant.
+Once an application is selected, funding will be obligated to the grant recipient through a grant adhering to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards also referred to as the Omni Circular (2 CFR 200).

 d.
 Forest Service must approve any amendments to a proposal or request to reallocate funding within a grant proposal.
 If negotiations on a selected project fail, the applicant cannot substitute an alternative site.

 f.
-After the project has closed, as a requirement of the grant, grant recipients must provide the Forest Service with a Geographic Information System (GIS) shapefile: a digital, vector-based storage format for storing geometric location and associated attribute information of CFP project tracts and cost share tracts, if applicable.
+After the project has closed, as a requirement of the grant, grant recipients will be required to provide the Forest Service with a Geographic Information System (GIS) shapefile: a digital, vector-based storage format for storing geometric location and associated attribute information, of CFP project tracts and cost share tracts, if applicable.

 End Supplemental Information